Kittithat17/Kittithat17/README.md

-Hi 👋 My name is humnoy
+Hi 👋 My name is Kittithat
 ==================================

 * 🌍  I'm based in Thailand